ordinals/ord/docs/src/runes/specification.md

 little-endian integer with trailing zero bytes elided, present in an input witness tapscript where the output being spent has at least six confirmations.

-If a valid witness is not present, the etching is ignored.
+If a valid commitment is not present, the etching is ignored.